With French Country and Cajun Flavors, There's Lots to Like with Acadian Style Homes

 As with almost any style, exterior features are the telltale signs of an Acadian home.

 1. Steep Hip Roof, Often Incorporating Gables

 The slope is highly effective at shedding snow and water and provides upper-level space for storage and sleeping quarters.
 The hip roof broadcasts the style’s French/European ancestry.

 2. One story

-Most Acadian houses tend to be a single level and may often be described as a variation on the ranch style, but there is some variation to this, so don’t be surprised to see two-story homes described as Acadian.
+Most Acadian houses tend to be a single level and may often be described as a variation on the ranch-style.
+Still, there is some variation to this, so don’t be surprised to see two-story homes described as Acadian.

 A steep hip roof and a single-story structure are hallmarks of Acadian style (Plan #101-1123).

 3. Covered Porches

 As with many Southern styles, porches are an important, though not essential, feature due to their invitation to “outdoor living.”